 At Park Nicollet, some of our best innovations have been shaped by input from patient and family partnership councils.
-From the revolutionary patient-focused designs of Frauenshuh Cancer Center to innovative care models at Melrose Institute, patients are helping create a brighter future at Park Nicollet.
+From the revolutionary patient-focused designs of Frauenshuh Cancer Center to innovative care models at Melrose Center, patients are helping create a brighter future at Park Nicollet.

 There are currently more than 120 patient and family partners serving as advisors on patient advisory councils and in similar roles at Park Nicollet.
 The 21 councils represent a variety of service areas, including clinics and specialty centers.